 Collaborator: The members, guests, or visitors exploring, collaborating, and contributing to a mural session (adding stickies, feedback, reactions, etc.).
 Collaborators are led by the facilitator.

 To support larger collaborative sessions, we’ve introduced the following thresholds to optimize the experience.
 When a session reaches any of these limits, Mural will automatically enact crowd optimization to seamlessly support the growing engagement.
 That’s right—a facilitator doesn’t need to enable or adjust any settings, Mural will automatically optimize the session based on the volume of concurrent participants.

 When the 501st collaborator joins your mural, everyone currently in that mural will be greeted with a pop-up indicating the mural is a bit crowded:

-At 500 collaborators, facilitators will still retain all Facilitation Superpowers™, but other collaborators within that mural will:
+At 500 collaborators, facilitators will still retain all Facilitation Superpowers, but other collaborators within that mural will:

 Only see the facilitators’ cursors.

-Be limited to selecting 100 elements at a time.
+Be limited to selecting 100 objects at a time.

-Find only facilitators’ viewports broadcast in the mini-map, and they will only be able to follow those facilitators using the mini-map.
+Find only facilitators’ avatars broadcast in the mini-map, and only be able to follow those facilitators using the mini-map.

 See “Typing…” shown in stickies or text boxes in real-time as others are making edits.